 The controversy surrounding their live performances did not detract from the quality of their recorded output.
 Paperback Writer was another step forward, with its gloriously elaborate harmonies and charmingly prosaic theme.
 It was soon followed by a double-sided chart-topper, Yellow Submarine/Eleanor Rigby, the former a self-created nursery rhyme sung by Starr, complete with mechanical sounds, and the latter a brilliantly orchestrated narrative of loneliness, untainted by mawkishness.
 The attendant album, Revolver, was equally varied, with Harrison's caustic Taxman, McCartney's plaintive For No One and Here, There and Everywhere, and Lennon's drug-influenced I'm Only Sleeping, She Said She Said and the mantric Tomorrow Never Knows.
 The latter has been described as the most effective evocation of a LSD experience ever recorded.

 After a concert at Candlestick Park, in San Francisco, California on August 29, 1966, the Beatles agreed to stop touring.
-Exactly one year later, while The Beatles were in India seeking enlightenment, Brian Epstein was found dead at his home.
+Exactly one year later, while The Beatles were in Bangor North Wales seeking enlightenment, Brian Epstein was found dead at his home.

 After 1966, the Beatles retreated into the studio, no longer bound by the restriction of having to perform live.
 Their image as pin-up pop stars was also undergoing a metamorphosis and when they next appeared in photographs, all four had moustaches, and Lennon even boasted glasses, his short-sightedness previously concealed by contact lenses.
 Their first recording to be released in over six months was Penny Lane/Strawberry Fields Forever, which broke their long run of consecutive UK number 1 hits, as it was kept off the top by Engelbert Humperdinck 's schmaltzy Release Me.
 Nevertheless, this landmark single brilliantly captured the talents of Lennon and McCartney and is seen as their greatest pairing on disc.